The Migration of

 I have no proof, but I assume that the Samuel and John McCorkle families traveled over the heavily used Great Wagon Road to the Wilderness Trail and on to the Cumberland Trail.
 This route would have taken them south through the Shenandoah Valley, through Lexington and Abington, Virginia, through the Cumberland Gap to near Boonesboro, Kentucky, where they would have followed the Green River west to Greensburg.
 In March, 1802 William Barrett and wife sold Samuel McCoekle 200 acres in Green County, Kentucky for £85.
 On October 10, 1803, William Barret and wife Dorothy sold John McCorkle 655 acres on Medow Creek in Green County for $1627.50.
 In 1803, Samuel was taxed for 200 acres on Meadow Creek.
 Also listed were two taxable males 16 to 21 years old.
 In 1805, Samuel listed two males over 21 and one male 16 to 21.
 In the same year, John was taxed on 650 acres on Meadow Creek.
 In 1806, John, the son of Samuel was added to the lists and in 1807, Samuel III was taxed.
 On February 15, 1807, John bought another tract of 104 acres on Sinking Creek from Joseph Ray and on February 23 of that same year he & Lydia sold their original 655 acres to Robert Mayes for $2000.

-Although I have never found any evidence to support the assertion, John McCorkle, husband of Lydia, was supposedly killed May 6, 1814 by renegades while on his way from Kentucky to visit Robert in Ohio.
-Lydia and her thirteen children soon moved to Missouri.
+There is a McCorkle legend that John McCorkle, husband of Lydia, was supposedly killed May 6, 1814 by renegades while on his way from Kentucky to visit Robert in Ohio.
+This legend was apparently first published in a 1934 Huntington Advertiser newspaper article and then recopied and republished by many, many others, including Louis McCorkle in his 1982 book From Viking Glory.
+We have proven this legend to be completely untrue in every way.
+To see the facts and complete story, click on the John McCorkle, the Husband of Lydia Forrest was not Killed in 1814 link on the home page.
+In any event, Lydia and her thirteen children soon moved to Missouri where she is recorded as a taxpayer in Lincoln County in 1819.
 In 1812, the Missouri Territory was organized from the Louisiana Purchase and was admitted to the Union as the 24th state on August 10, 1821.
 Lydia’s son John stated in a letter (see below) to the Liberty (Missouri) Tribune newspaper that the family moved to Missouri in 1816.
 A biography of Lydia’s grandson, Nelson Monroe McCorkle, mentions that his father, Alexander, moved to Cooper County, Missouri in 1818.
 In 1819, Lydia was recorded as a taxpayer in Lincoln County, Missouri and between 1822 and 1824, Lydia and sons Robert, Samuel and John were taxed in Howard County, Missouri.
 However, not all of Lydia’s family moved at the same time, since son Archibald was taxed in Green County until 1823.
 On July 15, 1824, Archibald patented 154 acres in Cooper County and on May 25, 1825, his brother Samuel patented 80 acres in Clay County.
 Samuel went on to acquire over 1000 acres in Clinton and DeKalb Counties and, in 1854, he founded the city of Cameron on the border of these two counties.
 Over the next 30 years, the grandsons and great grandsons of Samuel and Sarah McCorkle of Augusta County, Virginia recorded over thirty more patents in Clay, Buchanan, DeKalb and Clinton counties.
 There was no 1830 census of Missouri, but in 1840 most of the family was recorded in Clay and Ray Counties, Missouri.
 Robert, another child of John and Lydia McCorkle left a will in 1867.
 However, not all of the McCorkles settled in Missouri.
 In 1844, George Fristo McCorkle, the grandson of John and Lydia, became the 1st McCorkle to reach the west coast when he and his family made the journey to Oregon by wagon train.
 (See the George Fristo McCorkle - Oregon Pioneer page)

 In 1870, the editor of the Clay County Liberty Weekly Tribune requested that the long-time residents contribute short biographies to the newspaper.
 A group of these biographies were published under the title of “The Old Men of Clay County”.
 John McCorkle, one of the sons of John and Lydia was over seventy two when his story was published on September 2, 1870.
 In the aftermath of the Civil War, emotions were still very raw and many men that were Confederate sympathizers or even suspected sympathizers had been denied the right to vote.
 This article has been transcribed and reprinted in several books on Clay County.
 The transcriber usually adds a parenthetical question mark behind John’s mention of “Gen. Lincoln”.
 But old John knew his history well.
 General Cornwallis was so embarrassed by his defeat at Yorktown that he sent General O’Hara to present his sword to General George Washington.
 This breach of protocol resulted in Washington appointing Major-General Benjamin Lincoln as his substitute to accept the symbol of defeat.
 Washington's choice of General Lincoln must have especially galling to Cornwallis since Lincoln had recently been repatriated from British captivity in a prisoner exchange.